socrata/arcs/README.md

 ```

 This will write 3-column tab-delimited lines containing (domain, query, count)
-pairs to STDOUT.
+triples to STDOUT.

 Not surprisingly, there is noise in the query logs.
 To ensure that we don't send
 garbage queries to crowdsourcing workers for annotation, the
 `collect_domain_query_data` script uses both a hand-curated blacklist and
 filtering regex patterns to eliminate garbage queries.
 You may find you want to
-add additional patterns or blacklist elements, which you acn do easily
+add additional patterns or blacklist elements, which you can do easily
 enough.
 The query blacklist is in the `data` directory.
 Additionally, it may be
 useful to supply custom filters for particular tasks.
 For example, if you want
 to launch a CrowdFlower task to collect judgments limited to only multi-term